henryspatialanalysis/mbg/README.md

 `mbg` is an R package for modern model-based geostatistics.
 It combines features from the [`sf`](https://r-spatial.github.io/sf/), [`terra`](https://rspatial.github.io/terra/), and [`data.table`](https://cran.r-project.org/web/packages/data.table/) packages for spatial data processing, [`caret`](https://topepo.github.io/caret/) for spatial ML models, and [`R-INLA`](http://r-inla.org/) for geostatistical models.

+The package documentation is hosted on [Github Pages](https://henryspatialanalysis.github.io/mbg/), and you can read the source code [on Github](https://github.com/henryspatialanalysis/mbg)

 ---

 ## Using the package

-You can install the R package from Github (this is the preferred option until the package is uploaded to CRAN):
+You can install the R package from Github:

 ```devtools::install_github("henryspatialanalysis/mbg")```